kschuler/guide/current/recruitment.md

   * This study investigates how people learn languages.
   * Computer game that involves learning an alien language.
   * The experiment last about 25-30 minutes.
-  * Paid going rate for mturk
+  * Paid going hourly rate for mturk